Palais des Nations

 Compelling multimedia exhibits at Geneva's fascinating International Red Cross and Red Crescent Museum trawl through atrocities...

 Musée International de la Croix Rouge et du Croissant-Rouge

 Compelling multimedia exhibits at the Musée International de la Croix Rouge et du Croissant-Rouge trawl through atrocities perpetuated...

 In the north of the city is the impressive Jardin Botanique with exotic plants and an aviary.

 Another flowery address with an idyllic outside terrace, the White Horse ticks all the right boxes when it comes to 'quintessential...

 Av de la Paix 14 · interesting places nearby

 Palais des Nations information

 Home to the UN since 1966, the Palais des Nations was built between 1929 and 1936 to house the now-defunct League of Nations.
-Admission (bring ID card or passport) includes an hour-long tour of the building and entry to the surrounding park where a grey monument sprouts, coated with heat-resistant titanium donated by the USSR to commemorate the conquest of space.
-Twice-weekly park tours (adult/child Sfr10/5; 11am & 2.30pm Tue & Thu) give the complete low-down on the 46-hectare grounds generously peppered with century-old trees and peacocks.
+Visits are by guided tour (reserve in advance online; bring ID card or passport) and include a one-hour tour of the building and entry to the surrounding 46-hectare park, generously peppered with century-old trees and peacocks.
+Spot the grey monument coated with heat-resistant titanium, donated by the USSR to commemorate the conquest of space.